pytorch/pytorch.github.io/_mobile/android.md

 ## Building PyTorch Android from Source

-In some cases you might want to use a local build of pytorch android, for example you may build custom libtorch binary with another set of operators or to make local changes.
+In some cases you might want to use a local build of PyTorch android, for example you may build custom libtorch binary with another set of operators or to make local changes, or try out the latest PyTorch code.

 For this you can use `./scripts/build_pytorch_android.sh` script.
 ```